ericasun2000/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-The front end was built using HTML, CSS, JS, jQuery and AJAX while the back-end was built with Node, Express and MongoDB back-end skills.
+The front end was built with HTML, CSS, JS, jQuery and AJAX while the back-end was built with Node, Express and MongoDB back-end skills.

 ## Final Product